 All types of natural stone, including slate, granite, and marble, are naturally resistant to bacteria and microbes, some more than others.
 Still, you can take steps to prevent germs from living in the pores and crevices of your stone.
 If you want to learn how to disinfect granite and natural stone, here are 5 easy tips.

-1. Kill Germs with Soap and Water
+1. Kill Germs with an EPA approved disinfectant

 2. Use a Daily Stone-Safe Cleaner

 In addition to causing streaks, another downside to using soap daily to clean your counters is that it can cause a buildup of soap scum that dulls the surface of your stone.
-While safe and easy, soap isn’t the best way to regularly disinfect natural stone countertops.
+While safe and easy, soap isn’t the best way to regularly disinfect natural-stone countertops.
 However, an even bigger downside to using soap is that it isn’t formulated to clean natural stone.
 Thus, the stone doesn’t get cleaned.
 A granite cleaner is recommended for daily cleaning.

 3. Know Which Ingredients to Avoid